A resource compiled by Center for Inquiry Tampa Bay by Rick O’Keefe

 8) Flack Check

 Headquartered at the Annenberg Public Policy Center of the University of Pennsylvania, Flack Check is the political literacy companion site to the award-winning FactCheck.org.
-The site provides resources designed to help viewers recognize flaws in arguments in general and political ads in particular.
+The site provides resources designed to help viewers recognize flaws in arguments in general and particularly in political ads.

 10) Hoax Slayer

-Hoax Slayer debunks or validates internet rumors and hoaxes.
+Hoax Slayer debunks or validates internet rumors and hoaxes; Fact checks email and social media hoaxes, scams and identity theft.

 11) Vote Smart